By V J Matthew/ Shutterstock

 You can preserve the plant leaves and your garden’s beauty by tying the leaves together.
 Another way is to surround the deflorated bulb flowers with other types of plants to hide the withered leaves.
 Plant annual plants with shallow rooting systems, such as petunia, snapdragon or vervain carefully between the bulb leaves even before their blooming cycle.

-The annual plants will grow slowly and won’t intervene with the beauty of the bulbs, and, after the latter fade, the annuals will hide them with their pretty flowers.
+The annual plants will grow slowly and won’t interfere with the beauty of the bulbs, and, after the latter fade, the annuals will hide them with their pretty flowers.

 Feeding the bulbs

-Any plant does well in a humus-rich soil, which contains enough moisture, but doesn’t get damp.
+Any plant does well in humus-rich soil, which contains enough moisture but doesn’t get damp.
 In the beginning, the bulbs have enough nutrient storage, but it’s a great idea to add some well-decayed manure on the bottom of the flower bed.

 If you find rotten or mould-covered bulbs, cut the infected part and treat with fungicide or spray with a weak bleach solution – 1 tbsp of bleach with 4 litres of water.
 Problems on the leaves and flowers, due to pests, treat with insecticides the same way you treat other plants.